-- 10. Every worker shall in respect of each night during the whole of which he is required by his employer to work in a location (or workplace) different from the worker's usual workplace or place of engagement for employment, be paid a subsistence allowance of not less than- - (a) \$25.00 per day, if accommodation without meals, is provided by the employer; or - (b) \$35.00 per day, if neither the accommodation nor meals, is provided by the employer.
+10. Every worker shall in respect of each night during the whole of which he or she is required by his or her employer to work in a location (or workplace) different from the worker's usual workplace or place of engagement for employment, be paid a subsistence allowance of not less than-

-Provided in the event where a worker is supplied with accommodation and meals by his employer, he/she shall not be entitled to any allowance.
+- (a) \$25.00 per day, if accommodation without meals, is provided by the employer; or - (b) \$35.00 per day, if neither the accommodation nor meals, is provided by the employer, provided in the event where a worker is supplied with accommodation and meals by his or her employer, he or she shall not be entitled to any allowance.